adiman-dev/Hisnul-Muslim/README.md

 - Bahasa Indonesia source: hisnul-muslim-in2.pdf [link](https://dn790000.ca.archive.org/0/items/HisnulMuslimKumpulanDoaDanDzikirShahihDariAlQuranDanAsSunnah_201611/Hisnul%20Muslim%20Kumpulan%20Doa%20dan%20Dzikir%20Shahih%20Dari%20AlQuran%20dan%20AsSunnah.pdf)

 # Usage
-To create sqlite database from hisnul-muslim.sql, just run `cat hisnul-muslim.sql | sqlite3 hisnul.db`
+To create sqlite database from hisnul-muslim.sql, just run `cat hisnul-muslim-*.sql | sqlite3 hisnul.db`

 ## Disclaimer
 I am not responsible/liable for any damages caused from using this data.
 Data is provided as is with a community best effort to minimise errors and discrepencies.
 Any error corrections are welcomed via pull request.